How Do Websites Get Hacked by Cybercriminals?

 Have you ever wondered how websites are hacked and what actually happens in the process?

-In this guide, we’re going to begin by walking through common tactics utilized by hackers, look at common software security vulnerabilities, and show you how you can protect and defend your websites from these malicious attacks.
+In this guide, we’ll walk through tactics utilized by hackers, explain common software security vulnerabilities, and show you how to better protect and defend your websites from these threats.

 In a brute force attack, hackers use trial and error to attempt to obtain sensitive user information such as their PIN or password.
 This is done by using automated software to generate thousands of consecutive guesses until they gain access to the system.